B13rg/B13rg.github.io/_drafts/Infra-as-Code.md

 ### Monitoring

-Unless there are regulatory or contract requirements, "lossy logging" .
+Unless there are regulatory or contract requirements, "lossy logging" can be an effective way to extract value from logs while minimizing the volume processed and stored.
 High volume logging close to the source and pass on less information as the logs are transferred within the system.
 As that data is replicated further from the source, funneling the data is important.
 The amount of log traffic can be funneled/reduced by various means: